mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Just for fun, we allow line comments that start with `#`.

-`pItemList` is a top-level form that itself is a combination of reference token (header of list) and indented tokens (list items), so:
+`pItemList` is a top-level form that is itself a combination of a reference token (the list header) and indented tokens (the list items), so:

 ```haskell
 pItemList :: Parser (String, [String]) -- header and list items